Crosswits: Gameplay

-The team with the most points when time runs out, wins the game, and plays the same Crossfire round as the American version.
+The team with the most points when time ran out won the game, and played the same Crossfire round as the American version.
 The other player received a dictionary and thesaurus.

 Crossfire round

-The winning team was shown one last crossword puzzle, with 10 words none of which are clues to a master puzzle.
-The host reads rapid-fire clues to each of the 10 words.
-Each correct words brings the winning team extra closer to a holiday for the contestant, and if they can solve all ten clues in 60 seconds or less, they'll win the holiday, otherwise the winning player wins a gold pen and pencil set.
+The winning team was shown one last crossword puzzle with 10 words, none of which were clues to a master puzzle.
+If they could solve all ten clues in 60 seconds or less, the player would win a holiday, or a gold pen and pencil set otherwise.